 - 9.1.
 The official score will be calculated at the end of each challenge round. - 9.2.
 The maximum score is calculated as follow: - 9.2.1.
 30 points for a Open Challenge round.
 (1.1 + 1.2 + 1.3) - 9.2.2.
-70 points for a Obstacle Challenge round.
+62 points for a Obstacle Challenge round.
 (1.1 + 1.2 + 1.3 and either 1.4 (or 1.5) or 1.6 (or 1.7) + 1.8 + 1.9) - 9.2.3.
-The engineering journal documentation will value the 25% of the total maximum points - 9.2.4.
-Maximum score is 130. (≈ 75% vehicle performance and ≈ 25% documentation)
+The engineering journal documentation will value 30 points (around 25% of the total maximum points) - 9.2.4.
+Maximum score is 122. (≈ 75% vehicle performance and ≈ 25% documentation)

-Paquiromonto Point Total Requirements value available 1.
+Requirements Point value Total available 1.
 Driving Open and Obstacle Challenge 1.1 The vehicle drives from a section in the challenge driving direction.
 This is applicable for the starting section, but not applicable for the finish section and other section next after it.
 1 24 1.2 The vehicle drives a full lap.
 8 sections were passed successfully in the challenge driving direction.
 The starting section is included in the eight sections for the first lap.
 The lap is considered as completed if the vehicle completely drives out of the last (corner) section in the lap.
 So, the vehicle can start moving in the opposite direction after this and the lap will be still considered.
 1 3 1.3 After the completion of three laps the vehicle stopped in the finish section.
 3 3 Additional points for Obstacle Challenge rounds: Not completed three laps 1.4 One or more traffic signs were moved in those sections which the vehicle passed through completely.
 Vehicle must complete at least one round to qualify for score.
 2 2 1.5 The traffic signs were not moved in those sections which the vehicle passed through completely.
 Vehicle must complete at least one round to qualify for score.
 4 4 After the completion of three laps 1.6 One or more traffic signs were moved.
 8 8 1.7 No traffic signs were moved.
-10 10 1.8 Final lap completed in the correct direction 15 15 1.9.1 Parking successfully (completely in the parking area) 15 15 1.9.2 Parking partly in the parking area 7 7 2.
+10 10 1.8.1 Vehicle started within the parking lot 7 7 1.8.2 Parking successfully (completely in the parking area and parallel) 15 15 1.8.3 Parking partly or not parallel in the parking area 7 7 2.
 The team performed repairing actions by taking the vehicle out of the field even if the actions were not successful.
-Total round points divided by factor 2 3.
-Engineering journal and vehicle documentation Refer to chapter 14 for a breakdown of the engineering journal scoring.
+Total round points / 2 3.
+Engineering journal and vehicle documentation Chapter 14 for a breakdown of the engineering journal scoring.
 30